bhtandev/flow-compose/README.md

 The idea of middleware is to create small handlers that each perform a specific task and pass the result to the next step in a chain.

-This pattern has been implemented already in KoaJS for processing HTTP requests and does not have to be limited

-to just HTTP request and response cycle but apply to any asynchronous functions.
+This pattern has been implemented already in KoaJS for processing HTTP requests and does not have to be limited to just HTTP request and response cycle but apply to any asynchronous functions.

-This is a TypeScript port of [koajs/koa-compose](https://github.com/koajs/compose)
+This is a TypeScript port of [koajs/koa-compose](https://github.com/koajs/compose) with extra

- - with ability to specify own context type and
+ - ability to specify own context type and
  - optional passing of a value as parameter from previous middleware into the next

 ## Installation